ChromeData/IAM-Least-Privilege/LAB-NOTES.md

 ## Finds and decisions

-### Module argument name — caught by validate
+### Module argument name, caught by validate

 Wrote `permissions_boundary_arn`; the iam-assumable-role module wants `role_permissions_boundary_arn`. `terraform validate` failed with "argument not expected here".
 Fixed both roles.
-This is exactly why every lab validates in CI — the wrong name looks plausible and fails only at plan.
+This is exactly why every lab validates in CI.
+The wrong name looks plausible and fails only at plan.

 ### The boundary is a ceiling, not a grant